mettlex/literally-discord-bot/README.md

 # literally-discord-bot
-A Discord bot for various word games
+A Discord bot for various text-based games

 ## Environment variables